jordanhe2/ediTable/README.md

 # ediTable
-A simple excel-like table for HTML.
+A simple MS Excel-like table for HTML